coyote240/letters/content/kubeless-auth0.md

-# Securing Kubeless Functions with Auth0 and JWT
+Title: Securing Kubeless Functions with Auth0 and JWT
+Date: 2019-05-12
+Category: DevOps
+Tags: kubernetes, serverless
+Status: draft

 Of late I have had a professional interest in Functions as a Service.
 While I was slow to jump on the bandwagon, there has been an increasing need for one-off